Tech Updates

 Payroll Management – With the payroll management module, you can process and pay your employees’ salaries on time, file their tax returns, and react to all of their financial queries on time.

-Qualities of an Free Open Source Accounting Software
+Qualities of a Free Open Source Accounting Software

-Customization – The open-source financial software you use should be flexible enough to allow you to make changes that are appropriate for your company logic.
+Customization—The open-source financial software you use should be flexible enough to allow you to make changes appropriate to your company’s logic.

 User-Friendly – Accounting software should allow you to quickly access information on a single dashboard and assist you in completing duties.